Ghana's ruling party clings to narrow edge in parliamentary elections | Politics

 Ghana's ruling party clings to narrow edge in parliamentary elections

-Ghana's ruling party held a one-seat lead in parliament with one race still to be decided, the election commission said on Thursday, a day after declaring President Nana Akufo-Addo had won another term.
+Ghana's ruling party held a one-seat lead in parliament with one race still to be decided, the election commission said on Thursday, as the main opposition leader rejected the outcome and called for a full audit of results.

+President Nana Akufo-Addo was awarded a second four-year term in office in Monday's election, following a tightly contested vote that was tainted by violence in which five people died.
+Akufo-Addo's New Patriotic Party (NPP) lost dozens of seats but retained 137, while that of his predecessor and old rival John Mahama, the National Democratic Congress (NDC), secured 136, according to the commission.
+Mahama said his party won the undeclared seat.
+Another was won by an independent.

 The coronavirus pandemic hit the price of oil and cocoa exports this year, resulting in the first quarterly contraction in nearly 40 years for Ghana, one of Africa's largest gold producers.